 Keep in mind that TSA, airline check-in and baggage drop hours vary according the flight schedule.
 Check these hours with your airline.
 If you are in the public area of the terminal (landside) you will not be able to get through to the secure area of the terminal (airside) until the morning.
 The TSA checkpoints open 3:45AM.

-As of March 2018, San Antonio airport is served by the following airlines: Aeromexico • Air Canada • Alaska Airlines • Allegiant Air • Delta • Frontier Airlines • Interjet • American Airlines • Southwest Airlines • Volaris.
+As of June 2019, San Antonio airport is served by the following airlines: Aeromexico • Air Canada • Alaska Airlines • Allegiant Air • American Airlines • Delta • Frontier Airlines • Interjet • American Airlines • Southwest Airlines • United • Volaris.

 VIA bus route 5 runs between the airport and downtown San Antonio in a 30-minute ride, with connections available to VIA’s downtown San Antonio streetcar service.
-Buses stop at the outer curb on the baggage claim level of Terminals A and B. At the time of this January 2018 update, bus fare is $1.30, or for $2.75 you can purchase an all-day pass.
+At the time of this June 2019 update, bus fare is $1.30, or for $2.75 you can purchase an all-day pass.
 For route maps, schedules, and fare information, visit the VIA Metropolitan Transit website.

-The following onsite car rental agency desks are located onsite in the Terminal A baggage claim area: Advantage, Alamo, Avis, Budget, Dollar, Enterprise, Hertz, National and Thrifty.
+The following onsite car rental agency desks are located onsite in the Terminal A baggage claim area: Advantage, Alamo, Avis, Budget, Dollar, Enterprise, EZ Rentals, Fox, Hertz, National, Payless, Sixt and Thrifty.
 All of the listed agencies provide free shuttle service to their nearby locations, with pick up available outside of the Terminal A baggage claim area (use the courtesy phones).